 We are currently talking about the wide aperture advantage.
 Allowing significant amounts of light to reach the imaging sensor provides tremendous benefits.
 Use that light to enable action (subject and camera) stopping shutter speeds in very low light levels, along with low ISO settings for reduced noise.
 At f/1.8, this lens is handholdable in dark environments without resorting to extreme ISO settings.
 At night, light levels are so low that the earth's rotation becomes a source of camera motion that this lens adeptly defeats, making it among the best available choices for milky way photography.

 Increasing the amount of light reaching the imaging sensor improves low light AF performance.

 There are notable drawbacks to lenses that feature wide maximum apertures.
-These lenses require the use of larger, heavier glass elements which translate into larger and heavier lenses.
-Unfortunately, those larger elements are not only evidenced by the increased weight but also by the increased price of the lens.
+These lenses require the use of larger, heavier glass elements which translate into larger size and heavier weight.
+Unfortunately, those larger elements are not only evidenced by the increased size and weight but also by the increased price of the lens.
 That said, this lens is neither large nor heavy, and the price tag is reasonable.